 Housatonic Community College serves an eleven-town area in Southwestern Connecticut, centering on the City of Bridgeport, Connecticut's largest city.
-A member of the Connecticut Community College system, the college was founded in 1966.
-In 1997, the college moved to its present site in downtown Bridgeport.
-In fall 2008 the college opened its new building, Beacon Hall, and added approximately 174,000 gross square feet to the college facilities housing additional classrooms, student activity and development space, computer and language labs, offices, expanded continuing education facilities, and an enlarged bookstore.
-This project includes a state-ofthe-art renovated Performing Arts Center in Lafayette Hall.
+A member of the Connecticut State University and Community College system, the college was founded in 1966 and in 1997 moved to its present site in downtown Bridgeport.
+In 2008 Beacon Hall became the second building on the HCC campus.
 The Housatonic Museum of Art and Sculpture Garden are part of the teaching mission of the college.
 With nearly 4000 works in the collection, and over 1700 displayed throughout the building, the Museum offers lectures, demonstrations, and changing exhibitions in the Burt Chernow Galleries.